Law and religion round-up – 16th December

 And finally… I

-Answering questions in the Commons after the CJEU judgment on the revocability of the UK’s Article 50 notification, the Brexit Secretary, Stephen Barclay, said this at column 97 (scroll down):
+Answering questions in the Commons after the CJEU judgment on the revocability of the UK’s Article 50 notification, the Brexit Secretary, Stephen Barclay, at column 97 (scroll down):

 “Of course the Government accept the judgment of the Court, as would always be the case.
 As for whether we will look to appeal in the Scottish court, this judgment was reached today and we will need to consider that in due course.”